KainMiA/AICA/README.md

 * topN

     We recommend values between 5-20.
 Higher values provide more gene context but increase prompt size and API costs.
 Lower values may lead to less specific annotations.

 * api_key

     Keep your API key secure.

 * ann_type

     "region": Best for spatial transcriptomics data (e.g., identifying "tumor core", "immune niche", "stromal region").
     "celltype": Best for single-cell RNA-seq data (e.g., identifying "T cells", "Fibroblasts", "Endothelial cells").

-model
+* model
     "deepseek-reasoner": Recommended for best performance (default).
     "deepseek-chat": General-purpose model.

-Other models may be available; check DeepSeek's documentation for updates.
+    Other models may be available; check this repository for updates.

-web_search
+* web_search
     Enable only when you need cutting-edge knowledge (e.g., newly discovered cell types).
 May be useful for cancer or developmental biology research where nomenclature evolves rapidly.

-Note: Increases response time and may incur higher API costs.
+————————————————————————————————————————————————————————————————————————————————————————————————————————
+Disclaimer: This tool provides AI-assisted biological annotations for reference only.
+Users should biologically validate annotation results and assume full responsibility for using this tool.